hellstorm-software/Kult-Rising/readme.md

 - adjusted wood size to 2x2 (was 1x2)
 - adjusted meat size to 2x2 (was 1x1)
 - adjusted blunt size to 1x1 (was 1x2)
+- adjusted dstix size to 1x1 (was 1x2)

 ----------------------------------------------------------